Gaya2001/Gaya2001/README.md

 I have hands-on experience with various projects, including developing a user management system using the MERN stack, creating the "Wash and Go" vehicle wash service website, and designing a personalized fitness application with integrated task management.
 Additionally, I developed "Aroma," a coffee shop application using Android Studio, which features a customizable menu, event management, and personalized user experiences.

-My technical skills include proficiency in programming languages like Java, Python, JavaScript, PHP, and R, alongside modern web development frameworks such as ReactJS and Tailwind CSS.
-I am also experienced in database management systems like MySQL, MongoDB, and SQLite.

-As a DevOps enthusiast, I am proficient in version control systems like Git and platforms such as GitHub.
-I have practical knowledge of containerization tools like Docker, CI/CD pipelines using Jenkins and GitHub Actions, and cloud computing with AWS technologies.
-My familiarity with AWS includes services like EC2 for hosting, S3 for scalable storage

 Beyond my technical expertise, I possess strong project management, teamwork, leadership, and communication skills.
 My collaborative experiences with academic projects have further strengthened my ability to work effectively in dynamic environments.
 I am fluent in both English and Sinhala.

 I am committed to continuous learning and professional growth.
 My goal is to contribute to innovative software solutions and DevOps-driven projects, ensuring efficient, reliable, and scalable systems in collaborative settings.